Nudrat-Habib/Preprocessing-text-data/readme.md

         5. removing Stopwords
         6. removing punctuations
         6. stemming
-it uses twitter dataset for preprocessing
+techniques are applied on sample data of 2-3 sentences to better explain it. then those techniques are applied on  twitter dataset for preprocessing